cloudevents/spec/subscriptions-api.md

 #### 3.2.3 Sink Credentials

-A sink credential provides authentication or authorization information required to enable delivery of events to a target.
+A sink credential provides authentication or authorization information necessary to enable delivery of events to a target.

 ##### credentialType